entu/api/README.md

 | limit | optional | How many entities to return. |
 | skip | optional | How many entities to skip in result. |

 To filter entities by property value.
 Use dot separated list of property, data type and operator as parameter and filter as value.
-Operator is optional, but must be *eq*, *gt*, *gte*, *lt*, *lte* or *ne*.
+Operator is optional, but must be *gt*, *gte*, *lt*, *lte* or *ne*.

 Example: */entity?forename.string=John&file.size.gte=1024&limit=12*